WHAT IS EQUAL PAY?

 EQUAL PAY NOW AND SHOP FLOOR WORKERS

 We believe that supermarket and high street shop workers are being treated unfairly by their employers.
-That is why we are taking our claim to an employment tribunal on a ‘no win-no fee’ basis.
+That is why we are taking their claims to an employment tribunal on a ‘no win-no fee’ basis.

-Victory in court would mean two things for those who join our claim: improved wages and a chance to claim up to six years of back pay.
+Victory in these cases would mean two things for those who join the claims: improved wages going forward and a chance to claim up to six years of back pay.

-Our legal case will be led by the claim of female shop workers.
-If successful, our male members will be able to ‘piggyback’ this action and enjoy the same improved wages and opportunity to reclaim lost earnings.
+The cases are led by the female shop workers.
+If successful, their male colleagues will be able to ‘piggyback’ this action and enjoy the same improved wages and opportunity to reclaim lost earnings.

 JOIN THE CLAIM

-All supermarket and high street shop workers who are paid by the hour can join Equal Pay Now.
-It doesn’t matter how long you have had your job for or what gender you are.
+All supermarket and high street shop workers (women and men) who are paid by the hour can join Equal Pay Now.
 If you have recently left employment at a supermarket or high street shop, you may also be able to join the claim.

-The fact that Leigh Day are working on a ‘no win-no fee’ basis means our members only pay legal fees if we win, with the amount payable made clear before the claim proceeds (For more on costs and fees, go here).
+The cases are run on a ‘no win-no fee’ basis, meaning legal fees are taken from your compensation , with the amount payable capped at 25% plus Vat.
+(For more on costs and fees, go here).

-If the court rules in our favour, it is likely that all supermarket and high street shop workers will have their pay increased, but only those who signed up to our claim will be eligible for compensation.
+If the court rules in your favour, it is likely that all supermarket and high street shop workers will have their pay increased in due course, but only those who have joined the legal claims will be eligible for compensation.

-If you are worried that by joining the claim you might lose your job as a result, please don’t be.
-When a worker makes a claim for equal pay, it is unlawful for their employer to discipline, sack or discriminate against them in any way as a result.
+If you are worried that by joining the claim you might lose your job as a result – it is unlawful for an employer to discipline, sack or penalise you in any way for asserting your right to equal pay.